Pierre-Emmanuel41/communication/README.md

 ConnectionConfig connectionConfig = Communication.createConnection(address, port, configuration);
 ```

 A part of the connection configuration is directly defined in the client configuration or in the server configuration.
-That is why, depending on the direction of the communication a connection be defined like this:<br>
+That is why, depending on the direction of the communication a connection can be defined<br>

 From a client configuration: